publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch17/m__us_usc_t7_s450i.md

                 (iv) choices and applications of technology;

+                (v) the economic costs, benefits, and viability of producers adopting conservation practices and technologies designed to improve water quality;

-                (v) technology assessment; and
+                (vi) technology assessment; and

-                (vi) new approaches to rural development, including rural entrepreneurship.
+                (vii) new approaches to rural development, including rural entrepreneurship.

         (3) __Term__